vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 fit in several personal chores tasks during the day that involve outdoor trips, in light of a weather forecast of rain for the next two days.

+## 2026-02-11: skipped all exercises

+On Wednesday 2026-02-11, I skipped all exercises due to unusual circumstances beyond my control.

+## 2026-02-13: skipped all exercises

+On Friday 2026-02-13, I skipped all exercises to make time for an administrative trip.